rmzetti/hover-exec/README.md

 From inside the editor the following 'one-liners' are available - hover over the line, then click the command to open the file in the editor.
 If the cursor is in the line the shortcut alt-/ or opt-/ can be used instead of the hover command.

-`code %x/README.md`            - open the *hover-exec* *README* (this file) in the editor \
+`code %h/README.md`            - open the *hover-exec* *README* (this file) in the editor \
-`code %x/READMORE.md`       - open the *READMORE*, which cover the same ground as the README but in more detail \
+`code %h/READMORE.md`       - open the *READMORE*, which cover the same ground as the README but in more detail \
-`code %x/test/basic_tests.md`  - open *basic_tests.md* for some basic test code blocks, mostly javascript (vm, eval, nodejs & browser examples) \
+`code %h/test/basic_tests.md`  - open *basic_tests.md* for some basic test code blocks, mostly javascript (vm, eval, nodejs & browser examples) \
-`code %x/test/misc_tests.md`   - open *misc_tests.md* for various benchmark tests and REPLs
+`code %h/test/misc_tests.md`   - open *misc_tests.md* for various benchmark tests and REPLs

-In the above, %x is a hover-exec command variable giving the extension path.
+In the above, %h is a hover-exec command variable giving the extension path.

 - NB.
 If you are viewing this in a markdown preview, the one-liner commands are highlighted.
 They start in col 1, and start & end with a single backtick.